-A charter school is a public school of choice that operates independently under a charter agreement with the State of Texas and the Texas Education Agency.
+Put simply, a public charter school is a public school of choice that operates independently under a charter agreement with the State of Texas and the Texas Education Agency (TEA).
 Parents can opt to enroll their children in a charter school without paying tuition, since charter schools are supported with state tax revenue.
-Charter schools are subject to the same state and federal academic accountability standards as traditional public schools and are guided by their own unique mission statements.
+Charter schools are subject to the same state and federal academic accountability standards as traditional ISDs and are guided by their own unique mission statements.

 The purposes of charter schools are to: (1) improve student learning; (2) increase the choice of learning opportunities within the public school system; (3) create professional opportunities that will attract new teachers to the public school system; (4) establish a new form of accountability for public schools; and (5) encourage different and innovative learning methods.